Neoclassical transport in strong gradient regions of large aspect ratio tokamaks: Funding

 \section{Funding}

-This work was supported by the U.S. Department of Energy under contract numbers DE-AC02-09CH11466 and DE-FG02-91ER-54109.
+This work was supported by the U.S. Department of Energy (F.I.P., contract number DE-AC02-09CH11466) and (P.C., contract number DE-FG02-91ER-54109).
 The United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
-S. Trinczek was also supported by the German Academic Scholarship Foundation.
+S.T. was also supported by the German Academic Scholarship Foundation.